High School Program

 Audition requirements vary by program.
 Auditions may be uploaded directly to the Brevard Music Center or posted on YouTube.

-Students in the Piano program may attend for the full six weeks or may attend for three weeks – the first or second session.
+Students in the Piano or Classical Guitar program may attend for the full six weeks or may attend for three weeks – the first or second session.

-Applications and auditions must be complete by February 17, 2017.
-(Applications open until enrollment is complete.)
+Applications and auditions must be complete by February 16, 2018.
+(Applications remain open until enrollment is complete.)

 What does it cost?